Edmir-Demaj/HopeForCancer/README.md

 ## Home Page

 ### Navbar
 On the landing page, users will be presented with a visually appealing and user-friendly navbar positioned at the very top.
 This navbar contains all the necessary links and accessibility options for easy navigation and is fully responsive.
+On the very left side is positioned the Logo of the website with link to navigate to home page.
 ![Navbar](media/features/home/navbar.webp)

 ### Hero Image